-The Doctoral Psychology Internship Training Director and Training Committee read and review the submitted applications.
+The Doctoral Psychology Internship Director and Training Committee read and review all applications.
 Based on the prospective Psychology Resident's credentials and our judgment as to goodness of fit, decisions are made regarding extending interview invitations.

 We prefer candidates who have completed all or almost all requirements for their degree, have outstanding letters of recommendation, have completed at least 2-3 years of practicum experience, and are an excellent match for their major track of choice.
-In the past few years, we have invited between 26% and 53% of applicants for an interview and anticipate inviting approximately 8 applicants to interview for every slot available.
+In the past few years, we have invited between 26% and 53% of applicants for an interview.

 Selected applicants are invited to attend one of several interview dates scheduled in December and January.
-The prospective applicants meet with faculty and staff before also meeting with the current internship cohort to obtain uncensored feedback from the Psychology Residents who are immersed in the program.
+The prospective applicants meet with faculty and staff before also meeting with the current intern group to obtain unencumbered and uncensored feedback from the Psychology Residents who are immersed in the program.
 We will schedule only VIRTUAL interviews.
 This decision was initially made because of continued uncertainties regarding variants of COVID-19 and how this could influence travel, and we are continuing this decision because of our commitment to equity.
 Flying around the country to go to interviews is expensive and may be physically and emotionally difficult, which may cause qualified applicants to apply to fewer programs.
 We hope by offering only virtual interviews, we can contribute to a more equitable system.